June 2, 2019

 Q: What has been the biggest challenge in dealing with the changes you have encountered with technology?

 In my career, the question has always been what’s needed to reliably test new cellular technologies, even before the standards are fully developed and released.
-Back when I started at Motorola, we used to build our own measurement tools for the next generation cellular equipment.
-Not many mobile manufactures do that today but some of the test equipment manufactures and chip OEMs have taken the lead in that effort.
+Back when I started at Motorola, we used to build our own measurement tools for the next-generation cellular equipment.
+Not many mobile manufacturers do that today but some of the test equipment manufacturers and chip OEMs have taken the lead in that effort.
 It’s a constant challenge to learn about these new technologies and become familiar with new test plans, to verifying the test methods, and confirm the accuracy of measurements.